xlatb/NiftyAacDecoder/README.md

 ## How do I run it?

-Run aac-to-wav, supplying a command-line argumnet with the filename of the file to decode:
+Run aac-to-wav, supplying a command-line argument with the filename of the file to decode:

 `$ ./aac-to-wav my-audio-file.aac`